OpenDemocracyManitoba/OpenDemocracyManitoba.github.io/_posts/2014-07-17-richard-pietros-open-government-tour.md

 ### What I Need From You

+Start following and retweeting the [#OGT14 hashtag](https://twitter.com/search?q=%23ogt14), share [the Event Brite Event](https://www.eventbrite.ca/e/the-open-government-tour-winnipeg-tickets-12153636855?aff=efbbt) and [the Facebook Event](https://www.facebook.com/events/1448796188709824/).

 The event will be dedicated to introducing Open Gov/Data to people who are new to the space.
 If you’re well-informed in this area, please reach out to your family/friends and bring someone less open-savvy along.

 Do you have anyone you can suggest as a local guest?
 We're looking for open-data, open-source, or open-gov practitioners.
 Feel free to think beyond the tech world.
 How about a local educator, artist or activist working in this space?
+We are hoping to have all guests confirmed by July 22nd, next Tuesday.

 I could also use some suggestions for pulling in a more diverse audience.

 ### This is What Open Source Looks Like